bell345/hshs-robot-project/README.md

 web interface](http://www.elinux.org/RPi-Cam-Web-Interface) entirely in Node.js.

-This interface has authentication (more of an exercise than a rock-solid implementation) with PostgreSQL and encrypted passwords, but no HTTPS, which pretty much defeats the point.
+This interface has authentication (more of an exercise than a rock-solid implementation) with MongoDB and encrypted passwords, but no HTTPS, which pretty much defeats the point.
 It also has logs, which rotate!

 There are a few things this can't do, such as deal with capturing images/videos and